julio-cernadas/centiment_learn/README.md

 # centiment_learn
 supervised machine learning web app focusing on news headlines and summaries for analysis purposes.
+Built with Python & Javascript.